Motor Vehicle Accidents – Not as simple as you think

 - Motor vehicle crashes are one of the leading causes of injury and death in the United States for people ages 1-34.

-- Motor vehicle crashes took the lives of over 1,700 teenagers and 1,000 children in 2018.
+- Motor vehicle crashes took the lives of over 3,200 teenagers in 2020.
 Older adults, as a group, are also at higher risk of dying from motor vehicle crashes.

 The Law of Motor Vehicle Accidents

 Automobile accidents are generally decided using the law of negligence.
 A person who negligently operates a vehicle may be required to pay damages caused by their negligence, either to person or property.
 Generally, people who operate automobiles must exercise “reasonable care under the circumstances.”
 Failure to use reasonable care is the basis in most lawsuits for damages caused by an automobile accident.
 Courts look to a number of factors in determining whether a driver was negligent.
 Some examples of these factors include, but are not limited to, the following:

 - Driving under the influence of drugs or alcohol

 - Disobeying traffic signs or signals

 - Failing to drive on the right side of the road

 All of these concepts are contained in the Pennsylvania statutes for the “rules of the road”.